steviecurran/two-sample/README.md

 The notebook, *CI-2_means.ipynb*, compares two groups using confidence intervals and statistical testing, without lengthy manual calculations and distribution tables which can lead to errors.

-The notebook is interactive and has the option to:
+The notebook is interactive and includes options to:

 - Input the full dataset  in .csv and .dat format or input the means and standard deviations directly